capsulephp/di/docs/definitions/values.md

 packages, you may wish to adopt a value naming convention based on where those values will be used.

-For example, given a package named `foobar/database` package with this class ...
+For example, given a `foobar/database` package with this class ...

 ```php
 namespace Foobar\Database;